-Hull Sound Circles are a community music organisation based in Kingston upon Hull.
-We provide educational, cultural, recreational and therapeutic music workshops.
-Working in schools, colleges, universities, charities and local communities.
+Hull Sound Circles is a non-profit community music organisation based in Kingston upon Hull.
+We provide educational, cultural, recreational and therapeutic music workshops for local organisations, charities and the wider community.

-There are many transferrable skills gained through learning and playing music.
-Music is a powerful medicinal tool for mental and physical well-being.
+Learning and playing music enables people to gain transferrable skills, such as listening, communication, fine motor skills and teamwork.
+Music is also a powerful medicinal tool for mental and physical well-being.
 Academic evidence highlights the health benefits of recreational music making.

 We employ local professional musicians and facilitators to deliver a wide variety of music workshops including:

 Third year lucky!
-The work started last year in July 2018 for this year’s round.
-Thank you to all the organisations, communities, people who voted for us, shared our poster online, and encouraged people to vote.
-We feel so fortunate that so many people believe in Music for All and the work we do – Community Music!
+The work started in July 2018 for the 2019 round.
+Thank you to all the organisations, communities, and people who voted for us, shared our poster online, and encouraged people to vote.
+We feel so fortunate that so many people believe in Music for All and the work we do – community music!
 Thanks to the crew for all their hard work, dedication, and musicianship.
-Further details about the project below, how we will spend the funding to benefit our local communities.
+Further details about the project and how we are spending the funding to benefit our local communities are provided below.